 Eyelid problems may reduce the blinking rate, thereby reducing the flow of tears over the eye.
 A vitamin A deficiency may also cause dry eyes.
-There is some evidence that a diet low in omega-3 fatty acids may predispose a person to developing dry eyes.
+There is some evidence that a diet low in omega-3 fatty acids may predispose a person to developing the condition.

 Being in a windy environment or in one with dry air can cause temporarily dry eyes.
-Activities that may produce this condition include ones that reduce blinking, such as driving, reading, studying, and working at a computer for a long time.
+Other activities that may produce the effect include ones that reduce blinking, such as driving, reading, studying, and working at a computer for a long time.
 Certain types of laser eye surgery may reduce tear production temporarily.

-Blepharitis is an inflammation of the eyelids near the eyelashes.
-It's often (but not always) caused by an infection.
-The inflammation can interfere with the action of the oil-producing meibomian glands, which are located in the eyelids by the lashes.
+Blepharitis is an inflammation of the eyelids near the lashes and may be accompanied by dry eyes.
+Blepharitis is often (but not always) caused by an infection.
+The inflammation can interfere with the action of the oil-producing meibomian glands, which are located along the edge of the eyelids.
 Sometimes a problem with these glands is the cause of blepharitis rather than the result.
 In either case, since the oil from the meibomian glands reduces the evaporation of the tear film, without its presence dry eyes may result.
 This increases the chance of conjunctivitis development.

-If you are suffering from chronically dry eyes, it's important to visit a doctor and find out why.
+If you are suffering from chronically dry eyes or experience the condition frequently, it's important to visit a doctor to find an explanation.
 The problem may be easily solved.
 It may be due to another illness that must be treated, however.

-If the doctor finds that there is no obvious cause for dry eyes, such as a medical condition or the use of a particular medication, artificial tears may be a useful aid.
+If the doctor finds that there is no obvious cause for the condition, such as a medical problem or the use of a particular medication, artificial tears may be a useful aid.
 They can often relieve discomfort, improve vision, and help to improve the condition of the surface of the eye.

-Preservative-free artificial tears come in single use containers, so using them regularly may become expensive.
-Artificial tears with a preservative are less expensive and a bottle lasts for a longer time.
-As long as the preservative doesn't irritate the eyes they could be a good product to use.
-The product's instructions regarding the frequency of application should be read carefully.
-A doctor or a pharmacist will be able to recommend a suitable product to buy.
+Preservative-free artificial tears frequently come in single-use containers, so using them regularly may become expensive.
+They can be helpful if a preservative irritates the eyes, however.
+Artificial tears with a preservative are less expensive, and a bottle generally lasts for a longer time.
+As long as the preservative doesn't cause irritation, they might be a good product to use.
+A product's instructions regarding the frequency of application should be read carefully.
+A doctor or a pharmacist should be able to recommend a suitable version of artificial tears.

-Eye doctors can offer a wide variety of treatments to help dry eyes.
-There are other types of eye drops and medications that doctors can prescribe to help patients in addition to common drug store products.
+Doctors can offer a wide variety of treatments to help dry eyes.
+They can prescribe other types of drops and medications to help patients in addition to common drug store products.

-In a serious case of dry eyes that doesn't respond to conservative treatment, a surgeon may block the drainage ducts that remove tears from the eyes, causing the tears to stay in the eyes for a longer time period.
+In a serious case of dry eyes that doesn't respond to conservative treatment, a surgeon may block the drainage ducts that remove tears.
+This should cause the tears to stay in the eyes for a longer time period.
 The blocked drainage ducts can be opened at a later date if necessary.

 It's worth finding a good solution to a dry eye problem in order to reduce discomfort and the possibility of cornea damage.
 Like conjunctivitis, dry eyes may be an uncomfortable but temporary problem.
-Any eye disorder that is painful, becomes chronic, or occurs repeatedly needs to be investigated by a doctor, however, in order to protect vision.
+A disorder that is painful, becomes chronic, or occurs repeatedly needs to be investigated by a doctor in order to find relief for the problem and protect vision.